Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

 Caleb Martin Insights vs. the Celtics

-- Allowing 111.4 points per game, the Celtics are the fourth-ranked squad in the league on defense.
+- The Celtics concede 111.4 points per contest, fourth-ranked in the NBA.

-- The Celtics give up 44 rebounds per contest, ranking 18th in the league.
+- The Celtics concede 44 rebounds per game, ranking 18th in the league.

-- The Celtics are the second-ranked team in the league, conceding 23.1 assists per game.
+- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per contest.

-- The Celtics concede 11.6 made 3-pointers per game, fifth-ranked in the NBA.
+- Looking at 3-pointers, the Celtics are fifth in the league, giving up 11.6 makes per game.

 Caleb Martin vs. the Celtics